Frequently Asked Questions

 A child or young person does not have a learning difficulty or disability solely because the language (or form of language) in which he or she is or will be taught is different from a language (or form of language) which is or has been spoken at home”.

-When your child is identified as having a special educational need, the setting or school should provide extra help in the classroom and make any reasonable adjustments necessary to meet your child's needs.
+When your child is identified as having a special educational need, the setting, school or post 16 provider should give extra help in the classroom and make any reasonable adjustments necessary to meet your child's needs.
 The setting or school should use a graduated approach based on a four part cycle of Assess, Plan, Do and Review, this will help the school to put in the right support and review progress.

 If your child is not making expected progress, the school can seek advice and support from outside professionals through the Local Inclusion Forum Team (known as LIFT).

-Keeping in touch with the Special Educational Needs Coordinator (SENCO) will help you understand what the school is doing to support your child.
+Keeping in touch with the Special Educational Needs Coordinator (SENCO), will help you understand what support is being given to your child.

 If your child is at school then you should speak to a member of staff, for example the class teacher or Special Educational Needs Coordinator (SENCO).
 If your child is not of school age, then it’s a good idea to speak with your GP and/or Health Visitor so they can advise you of the next steps to take.

-An Education, Health and Care Needs Assessment - sometimes called a statutory assessment, is when the local authority gathers information and advice from: you, your child's school, nursery or college; education psychologist; health practitioners; social services; and anyone else involved with your child.
-The purpose is to find out what extra support your child needs and whether they need an Education, Health and Care Plan (EHCP).
-An EHC needs assessment may be needed if the school, nursery or college cannot provide all the help your child needs from within the resources available to them.
+An Education, Health and Care Needs Assessment - sometimes called a statutory assessment, is when the local authority gathers information and advice from: you, your child's setting, school or post 16 provider; education psychologist; health practitioners; social services; and anyone else involved with your child.
+The purpose is to find out what extra support your child needs and whether they need an Education, Health and Care (EHC) plan.
+An EHC needs assessment may be needed if the setting, school or post 16 provider cannot give all the help your child needs from within the resources available to them.

-You can speak to your child's school or nursery about whether a statutory assessment would be helpful.
-The school, nursery or college can ask the Local Authority to carry out an EHC needs assessment, but you (and your child if they age 16 and over compulsory school age) can make the request.
+You can speak to your child's setting, school or post 16 provider about whether a statutory assessment would be helpful.
+The setting, school or post 16 provider can ask the Local Authority to carry out an EHC needs assessment, but you (and your child if they age 16 and over compulsory school age) can make the request.
 The Local Authority has six weeks to decide whether to carry out an assessment.
 The Local Authority will consider very carefully the child’s progress, the support already in place and how that is helping.

-You will be asked for your views by completing an Appendix 1 (pre 16) or an Appendix 1A (post 16).
-These are yours and your child’s views and wishes, so that everyone involved knows what you really need and want from the support available to you.
+You and your child will be asked for your views and wishes, so that everyone involved knows what you really need and want from the support available to you.
 There are lots of different questions and you should make sure you fill in the form for the right age group.
 Always try to answer the questions as best you can because the information you provide will help others to understand the help you might need.

-There is a statutory time period for completing an Education, Health and Care needs assessment and producing an Education Health Care plan (if appropriate).
-From the initial request to making a decision about whether to issue an EHC plan takes 16 weeks, if a plan is going to be issued this should be finalised within the 20 week timeframe.
+There is a statutory time period for completing an Education, Health and Care needs assessment and producing an Education Health Care (EHC) plan (if appropriate).
+A decision about whether to issue an EHC plan or not, must be made within 16 weeks of the date that the Local Authority received the request for an assessment.
+If a plan is going to be issued, this should be finalised within the 20 week time frame.

 The SEN department at the Local Authority will make the decision.
 In Kent there are 4 SEN Departments: